RasaHQ/rasa/docs/core/knowledge-bases.rst

           "price-range": "mid-range"
       }

-  When the user is asking to list any Italian restaurant, you don't want to confront the user with all details of that restaurant.
-You want to provide a meaningful name that identifies the restaurant.
-Most likely you would use just the name of the restaurant to speak about it.
+  When the user asks the bot to list any Italian restaurant, it doesn't need all of the details of the restaurant.
+  Instead, you want to provide a meaningful name that identifies the restaurant -- in most cases, the name of the object will do.
-  Thus, the function ``get_representation_function_of_object`` returns a lambda function that maps, for example, the above restaurant object to its name.
+  Thus, the function ``get_representation_function_of_object`` returns a lambda function that maps, the above restaurant object to its name.

   .. code-block:: python

       lambda obj: obj["name"]

-  This function is used whenever the bot is talking about a specific object, so that the user is given a meaningful name and he knows what exactly the bot is talking about.
+  This function is used whenever the bot is talking about a specific object, so that the user is presented a meaningful name for the object.

-  By default the lambda function is set to ``lambda obj: obj["name"]``.
-So, it returns the value of the attribute "name" of the object.
-If your object does not have an attribute "name", or the "name" of an object might be ambiguous, you should set a new lambda function for that object type by calling ``set_representation_function_of_object()``.
+  By default the lambda function returns the value of the ``"name"`` attribute of the object.
+  If your object does not have a ``"name"`` attribute , or the ``"name"`` of an object is ambiguous, you should set a new lambda function for that object type by calling ``set_representation_function_of_object()``.
-- ``set_ordinal_mention_mapping``: The ordinal mention mapping is needed to resolve an ordinal mention to an object in a list.
-For example, if the bot listed a few restaurants in Berlin, and the user then asked
+- ``set_ordinal_mention_mapping``: The ordinal mention mapping is needed to resolve an ordinal mention, such as ``second one``, to an object in a list.
+By default, the ordinal mention mapping looks like this:

-    `Does the second one have outside seating?`

-  you need to resolve "second one" to the correct object the bot listed before.
-Per default the ordinal mention mapping looks like this:

   .. code-block:: python